luiz-vasconcellos/PRNG/README.md

 ## Compiling

 To generate all of the programs listed above, simply run `make`.
 You can also run make for each of the individual programs with its name.
-You can also run `make compress` to generate a .tar.gz ready to send for my professor :) (But remember plagiarism is bad).
+Last, there is run `make compress` to generate a .tar.gz ready to send for my professor :) (But remember: plagiarism is bad).

 ## Dependencies